 which we now describe.

 By default, the catalogs you retrieve via this search are NOT overplotted on the images.
-(They used to be overplotted in a previous version of this tool, but given the potential for confusion since catalogs can now be searched from the front page, this behavior was changed.)
-To overplot the catalog (the entire catalog, not just the first 50 shown on the first page of the catalog tab), go to the layers icon and turn on the catalog overlay.
+To overplot the catalog (the entire catalog, not just the first 50 shown on the first page of the catalog tab), select the image on which you want the sources to appear, then go to the layers icon and turn on the catalog overlay.

 After you impose a filter, then the number of rows in the catalog is restricted according to the rules you have specified, and the "filters" icon on the top right of the catalog pane has changed to remind you that there has been a filter applied, in this case just one filter: .
 To clear the filters, click on the cancel filters icon (which also appears after you impose filters): .